modularml/max/examples/inference/bert-python-torchscript/README.md

 bash deploy.sh
 ```

-## Scripts Included
+## Scripts included

-- `simple-inference.py`
-    Masked language model example input text using the MAX Engine.
-The script prepares an
+- `simple-inference.py`: Predicts the masked words in the input text using the
+MAX Engine Python API.
+The script prepares an example input, executes the
-    example input, executes the model, and generates the filled mask.
+model, and generates the filled mask.

     You can use the `--text` CLI flag to specify an input sentence.
+    For example:

+    ```sh
-    For example, `python3 simple-inference.py --text "Paris is the [MASK] of France."`
+    python3 simple-inference.py --text "Paris is the [MASK] of France."

-- `triton-inference.py`
+    ```

-    Masked language model example input text using the MAX Serving.
-The script launches a Triton container, prepares an example input, executes the model by calling HTTP inference endpoint, and returns the filled mask.
+- `triton-inference.py`: Predicts the masked words in the input text using MAX
+Serving.
+The script launches a Triton container, prepares an example input,
+executes the model by calling HTTP inference endpoint, and returns the filled
+mask.

     You can use the `--text` CLI flag to specify an input example.
+    For example:

+    ```sh
-    For example, `python3 triton-inference.py --text "Paris is the [MASK] of France."`.
+    python3 triton-inference.py --text "Paris is the [MASK] of France."
+    ```